Tatoi Palace: Development of the estate and ownership disputes

 King George I purchased the estate in 1872, purchasing it with private funds he had brought from Denmark.

 In July 1916, an arson attack ravaged Tatoi Palace.
 The royal family barely escaped the flames.
 Among the palace personnel and firefighters who arrived to deal with the blaze, sixteen people were killed.

 Partial view of the abandoned Tatoi Palace in 2008.

 During the Republican regime in the 1920s, most of the estate was confiscated from its owners.
 Around 1929-1930 the government allowed Dimitrios Gaziadis to film the movie The Apaches of Athens (1930) at the lavish estate.
-In 1936, it was returned to King George II of the Hellenes following the monarchy's restoration.
+In 1936, it was returned to King George II following the monarchy's restoration.

 During the Second World War, when the King was in exile and Greeks suffered considerable hardships under German occupation, the woods at Tatoi were chopped down for fuel and corpses were buried in shallow graves.

 King George II regained possession of the estate in 1946.
 It passed down as private property to King Constantine II until 1994, when the royal estates were confiscated by the government of Andreas Papandreou.

 In 1973, the property was abandoned completely.
 Lack of funding resulted in the cows and horses dying of starvation in the stables.
 The buildings were subject to vandalism and looting, resulting in significant losses.
 A former cowshed was filled with objects from Rododafni Castle, the mansion at Psychico, Mon Repos palace, and other royal residences.
 With permission of the Government, in 1993, the ex-King was able to remove nine cargo crates of objects: some of this appeared at auction at Christies in 2007.
 There remained 17,000 objects, including antiquities, old masters, and a life-size portrait of Queen Anne-Marie that are now in storage at the Ministry of Culture.